 - PAM authentication module for UNIX

 Authentication service modules must implement both pam_sm_authenticate() and pam_sm_setcred().
-To allow replacability of the authentication portion of UNIX authentication, pam_sm_setcred() in this module always returns PAM_IGNORE.
+To allow the authentication portion of UNIX authentication to be replaced, pam_sm_setcred() in this module always returns PAM_IGNORE.
 This module should be stacked with pam_unix_cred(5) to ensure a successful return from pam_setcred(3PAM).

 The following options can be passed to the module: